zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 ## TO\_CHAR {#section_a2d_rfm_vdb .section}

-**The command format is as follows**:
+**Command format**:

 ```
 string to_char(datetime date, string format)
 ```

-**The command description is as follows**:
+**Command description**:

 Convert the ‘date’ of datetime type to a string according to a specified format.

 **Parameter description**:

 -   date: Datetime type, the date value to be converted.
 If the input is ‘string’ type, it is converted to ‘datetime’ type by implicit conversion.
 If it is another data type, an exception indicated.
 -   format: String type constant.
-If it is not a constant or is other data type, the exception is caused.
+If it is not a constant or is other data type, the exception is indicated.
 In ‘format’, the date format part is replaced with the corresponding data and other characters are output directly.

 **Return value**: